Disease Information

 • Don't be fooled by cloudy days up to 80% of the sun's radiation reaches the earth even when it's cloudy.
 Always protect exposed skin.

-• Don't just worry about the sun in summer – UV exposure is a year-round problem.
+• Don't just worry about the sun in the summer – UV exposure is a year-round problem.
 Snow reflects 80% of UV light, compared to only 20% by sand that's why skiers get sunburn.

 If you notice any skin changes, including new growths or moles, see your doctor.